slow-codex/click-counter/README.md

 # Click Counter(Mouse CLicks)
-Counts the no, of clicks on a button of a page
+Counts the number of clicks on a button of a page
 ----------------------------------------------
 <-
   Built the page using easy HTML code, styled using CSS and interactions done using JavaScript